aristanetworks/cvprac/README.md

 operation method.
 The API class was added to the client class because the API functions are required when using the CVP RESTful API and placing them in this library avoids duplicating the calls in every application that uses this class.
-See the examples below using the api methods.
+See the examples below using the API methods.

 ## Requirements